 Mowing and maintaining lawns down to the water’s edge, or maintaining very large lawns anywhere near water are open invitations to Canada Geese.
 Plastic mesh placed over grass usually discourages them from walking on a lawn.

 Consider putting up a nest box to attract a breeding pair.
 Make sure you put it up well before breeding season.
 Attach a guard to keep predators from raiding eggs and young.
 Find out more about nest boxes on our Attract Birds pages.
 You'll find plans for building a nest box of the appropriate size on our All About Birdhouses site.Back to top

 Lutmerding, J. A. and A. S. Love.
 Longevity records of North American birds.
 Version 2015.2.
 Patuxent Wildlife Research Center, Bird Banding Laboratory 2015.

-Manning, T. H. 1978b.
+Manning, T. H. (1978b).
 Measurements and weights of eggs of the Canada Goose, Branta canadensis, analyzed and compared with those of other species.
-Can.
-J. Zool. no. 56:676-687.
+Canadian Journal of Zoology 56:676-687.

 Mowbray, Thomas B., Craig R. Ely, James S. Sedinger and Robert E. Trost.
 (2002).
 Canada Goose (Branta canadensis), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.